 These truly are the BEST lemon poppy seed muffins.
 Packed with delicious texture, flavor, moisture, and tangy goodness and drizzled in a lemony glaze.

-For more lemon flavored recipes, be sure to check out my Old Fashioned Lemonade, Lemon Bars with Graham Cracker Crust, Lemon Garlic Butter Pasta, and Raspberry Lemon Bundt Cake.
+For more lemon-inspired dishes, check out my Old Fashioned Lemonade, Lemon Bars with Graham Cracker Crust, Lemon Garlic Butter Pasta, and Raspberry Lemon Bundt Cake.

 - Simple ingredients.
 Using simple pantry staple ingredients like flour, baking powder, and sugar, we can ensure any necessary shopping would be minimal.